 Progress on IATI

 While IATI is still a relatively new initiative, it has grown significantly since its launch and its membership includes many donor signatories and partner country endorsers.
 DFID became the signatory to publish to IATI in January 2011.
-Since then, over 130 organisations have published to the IATI Registry, including both IATI signatories and over 80 NGOs and private foundations.
+Since then, over 160 organisations have published to the IATI Registry, including IATI signatories, NGOs and private foundations.

 The IATI Secretariat convened a group to define the common standard together with representatives of IATI’s multi-stakeholder Steering Committee with representatives of the OECD DAC’s Working Party on Statistics and the leaders of the Busan Building Block on Transparency.